OlgaMalova/Ompiere/org.idempiere.zk.breeze.theme/README.md

-* iDempiere theme base on Zk Breeze theme.
+* Ompiere theme base on Zk Breeze theme.
 * Theme name is **default**.
-* This is the default iDempiere theme prior to version 12.
+* This is the default Ompiere theme prior to version 12.